 Indeed, influences from neighbouring countries such as Italy, Austria and Hungary can be found, not least in the cuisine which provides another reason to visit.
 Local and fresh ingredients are the centrepiece of local cooking, while its home-grown wine is another up and coming element of Slovenia’s culinary repertoire.

-Much of Slovenia’s economy has been privatised following the period in which it was a part of Yugoslavia.
+Much of the economy in Slovenia has been privatised following the period in which it was a part of Yugoslavia.

 Major sources of revenue derive from the manufacture of automotive parts, pharmaceuticals, and electrical appliances, but services represent the largest component of the country’s GDP.